DaProphet76/Rift-Breakers-Codex/world_bible/timeline/sundering_fall.md

-# The Sundering Fall
+---

-The Sundering Fall marks the end of the First Age.
+title: The Sundering Fall
+type: timeline_entry
+status: taught_history
+---

+## Summary
+A world-ending cataclysm that shattered civilizations and reshaped the land.

+## Details
-It shattered cities, displaced seas, and left a vast cratered deadland known as **the Scar**.
+The Sundering Fall destroyed cities, displaced seas, and left behind a vast cratered deadland known as the Scar.
-Little lives there.
-Storms bend around it.

-The world that existed before did not survive.
+## Cultural Impact
+Taught as judgment, disaster, or consequence depending on authority.

+## Open Questions
+What truly caused the Sundering remains disputed.